 Whatever the weather in your corner of the country, here’s a tip: Take chips of your favorite paint colors outdoors.
 Look at them at various times of day to see how the light affects them.
 (You might even want to paint a small sample area of your home for a more accurate impression.)
 A general rule is to buy exterior paint a shade or two darker than you think is suitable, because it will lose some of its intensity in the open air.

 Factor curb appeal into your decision as well.
 Potential buyers are drawn to classic, classy neutrals with clean white accents.
 Even if you have no plans to sell in the near future, coming home to an attractive, inviting house will give your spirits a lift.
 It also will create an atmosphere that puts guests at ease, equally important whether you are wooing potential clients or entertaining old friends.
 Pay particular attention to the entrance to your home; paint the front door a warm color that welcomes visitors and expresses your personality.

 Tips from the Pros

 Follow tips from the pros to get the best results with your paint job.
 Use two or three colors – or shades of the same color – to give your home’s exterior interest and excitement.
-First choose the color of the field (the major expanse of outside wall space), followed by the trim, and finally the accent – such as a splashy front door.
+First choose the color of the field (the major expanse of outside wall space), second the trim, and finally the accent – for small areas such as shutters.
 These may complement each other or contrast.
-Call attention to a handsome feature or make your home look larger with a light color; do the reverse with dark.
+Call attention to a handsome architectural feature or make your home look larger with a light color; do the reverse with dark.
 Opt for colors and painting styles that match your home’s period and design.